zhangtemplar/MiniOneRec/rq/rq.md

 Note:
 1. ResidualQuantizer doesn't support different codebooks across levels.
 2. GCP server has 4TB CPU memory and 8 B200 GPUs with 183GB GPU memory.
 The job needs at least 500GB memory.
+3. uniform sampling is very important to reduce collision.

 Industry practice for VQ-VAE and RQ-VAE suggests:
   - 1-1.5x capacity: High collision rate (10-20%)
   - 2-3x capacity: Low collision rate (3-5%) ✓ recommended
   - 5x+ capacity: Diminishing returns, wasted computation

+### Qwen 0.6B
 - [x] uniform sampling disable, 3 level, 256 each level.
 It would have `16M` unique combinations of semantic IDs and looks ok given 1.4M unique products and 60M unique items.
 - [x] uniform sampling enabled, 3 level, 256 each level.
 It would have `16M` unique combinations of semantic IDs.
 - [x] uniform sampling disable, 3 level, 128 each level.
 It would have `2M` unique combinations of semantic IDs.
 - [x] uniform sampling enabled, 3 level, 128 each level.
 It would have `2M` unique combinations of semantic IDs.
 - [x] uniform sampling disable, 3 level, 512 each level.
 It would have `134M` unique combinations of semantic IDs.
 - [x] uniform sampling enabled, 3 level, 512 each level.
 It would have `134M` unique combinations of semantic IDs.
+- [x] uniform sampling enabled, 4 level, 128 each level.
+It would have `268M` unique combinations of semantic IDs.

 ### 128x128x128
 ```